flathub/flathub/README.md

 # Flatpak for Linux Show Player

-🚧 Files are copied form the [upstream repository](https://github.com/FrancescoCeruti/linux-show-player/tree/master/scripts/flatpak), with minor changes applied, see below.
+🚧 Files are copied from the [upstream repository](https://github.com/FrancescoCeruti/linux-show-player/tree/master/scripts/flatpak), with minor changes applied, see below.

 ### When updating: